In an Antique Land: Style

 Kitely argues that the unique, 'genre busting' style is because of predominately political reasons.
-A travel book would imply the target audience is someone for whom Egypt would be foreign - alienating potential readers and possibly making its characters overly-exotic, which would seemingly be a colonial move, and a traditional anthropological work would depersonalise what is, to Ghosh, a deeply personal story.
+A travel book would imply the target audience is someone for whom Egypt would be foreign - alienating potential readers and possibly making its characters overly-exotic, which would seemingly be a colonial move, and a traditional anthropological work would depersonalize what is, to Ghosh, a deeply personal story.

 In an interview, Ghosh describes the narrative structure of In an Antique Land as similar to a double helix, wherein events in both the 12th and 20th century are presented linearly, despite neither of truly interacting.

 Background

 Ghosh's original visit to Egypt in 1980 was to write his doctoral thesis for Oxford University, titled "Kinship in Relation to the Economic and Social Organisation of an Egyptian Village Community".
 Srivastava remarks upon it for being written in a radically different style to In an Antique Land, with the thesis often making broad, universal claims, the source of these claims often being individual encounters or events that are retold in the book's more temporal style, which forefronts the way in which his own presence alters events.

 The events pertaining to Ben Yiju's and his slave are originally reconstructed in Ghosh's historical reconstruction "The Slave of M.S H.6", which was published in the seventh Subaltern Studies.
 The study explains the possible historical implications of their relationship.